gsheee/Final-Project-1-Grace/DecisionsBooleanOperators.md

 ## Else If

-If the inital condition of the if-statement is not satisfied, it can test out another condition written by `else if`.
+If the initial condition of the if-statement is not satisfied, it can test out another condition written by `else if`.
 The `else-if` statement is written before `else`:

 ```Swift
 if question1 {